In This Article

 We all have a pal like Jemima: that girl who you maybe only see twice a year but is the first person you think to call in a crisis.
 And every time you do, you wonder why you don’t see this wise, mystical person more often.
-Jemima has waist-length, ink-black hair and brown eyes like giant round saucers.
+Jemima has waist-length, ink-black hair and brown eyes like giant, round saucers.
 She’s looked 23 her whole life; in fact, none of her friends even know her real age.
 Everything she wears is loose and sheer.
-I don’t think I’ve ever seen her in shoes.
-Her beachside bungalow of an apartment is decorated with embroidered floor cushions, decks of Tarot cards, and souvenir figurines from Serbia.
-She does Kundalini yoga in the mornings and writes poetry in the afternoons.
+She does kundalini yoga in the mornings and writes poetry in the afternoons.
 I don’t think I’ve ever seen her in shoes.

 My hurried downtown lifestyle and cynical demeanor don’t often put me in the presence of someone as centered and New Age-y as Jemima.
 But this particular day, I was desperate.
 My happiness was at an all-time low.
-I’d already seen a therapist; that didn’t help.
-I’d tried traditionally meditating in a lotus position—not my thing.
+I’d already seen a life coach—that didn’t help.
+I’d tried traditional meditation in a lotus position—not my thing.
 I decided to pay her a visit like a junior monk pilgrimaging to Bali.

-EFT is sort of like a DIY version of acupuncture.
-In place of needles, the practice has you use your fingers to repeatedly tap different “end points” on the body.
+EFT is sort of like a DIY version of acupressure.
+The practice has you use your fingers to repeatedly tap different “end points” on the body.
 The idea is that by tapping these pressure points, you stimulate the subtle energies that flow throughout the body, called “meridians,” ultimately helping to balance any disturbances in your energy system and calm psychological distress.